hantsy/spring-security-auth0-sample/docs/ui.md

 The blog accesses the *Backend API* we have created.
 To experience it, make sure the Backend API is running.

 ![ui2](./ui2.png)

+Try to log out, it should return to the *http://localhost:4200*.

 Grab the source codes form my [Github](https://github.com/hantsy/spring-security-auth0-sample/tree/master/ui).